Strategic Classification with Non-Linear Classifiers: Introduction

 Together, the above suggest that for linear classifiers coupled with $\ell_2$ costs, the transition from the standard, non-strategic setting to a strategic one requires anticipating which points move, but otherwise remains similar.
 One known implication is that the strategic and non-strategic VC dimension of linear classifiers are the same \citep{sundaram2021pac}.
 Furthermore, the Bayes-optimal strategic classifier can be derived by taking the optimal non-strategic classifier and simply increasing its bias term by one \citep{rosenfeld2024oneshot}.
-Note this means that any linearly separable problem remains separable, and that strategic classifiers can, in principle, attain the same level of accuracy as their non-strategic counterparts. \extended{A third implication is that the hinge loss can be easily corrected by including a simple offset term \citep{levanon2022generalized}.} Thus, while perhaps challenging to solve in practice, the intrinsic difficulty of strategic linear classification remains unchanged. \squeeze
+Note that this means that any linearly separable problem remains separable, and that strategic classifiers can, in principle, attain the same level of accuracy as their non-strategic counterparts. \extended{A third implication is that the hinge loss can be easily corrected by including a simple offset term \citep{levanon2022generalized}.} Thus, while perhaps challenging to solve in practice, the intrinsic difficulty of strategic linear classification remains unchanged. \squeeze

 The above, however, is unlikely to hold for non-linear classifiers: once the decision boundary is non-linear, different points will move in different directions.
-In addition to the possible distortion of the shapes of each individual classifier, the effective (i.e., strategic) model class may also change, which can have concrete implications on expressivity, generalization, optimization, and attainable accuracy.
+This lends to the possible distortion of the shape of a given classifier, which in turn can change the effective (i.e., strategic) model class.
+Such changes can have concrete implications on expressivity, generalization, optimization, and attainable accuracy.
 This motivates the need to explore how strategic responses shape outcomes in non-linear strategic classification, which we believe is crucial as a first step towards developing future methods.
 Our general approach is to examine---through analysis, examples, and experiments--- how objects in the original non-strategic task map to corresponding objects in the induced strategic problem instance.
 Initially, our conjecture was that strategic behavior acts as a `smoothing' operator on the original decision boundary, but as we show, the actual effect of strategic behavior turns out to be more involved. \squeeze